jamulussoftware/jamulus/docs/TRANSLATING.md

 6. Add the `.qm` file in `src/resources.qrc` similar to other languages.
 7. Now move back to the repository root and run `lupdate Jamulus.pro`.
 Afterwards, run `lrelease Jamulus.pro` which should create all of the necessary files.
 8. Finally, add, commit and push the changes to your repository with the following commands: `git add Jamulus.pro src/translation/translation_xx_YY.* src/resources.qrc`, `git commit -m "Translation: Add empty xx_YY translation"`, `git push`
-9. Open a Pull Request from your repo to the main repo with a brief description that you plan to translate Jamulus to your language
+9. Open a pull request from your repo to the main repo with a brief description that you plan to translate Jamulus to your language
-10. Once the Pull Request is merged, Weblate should pick up the new language.
+10. Once the pull request is merged, Weblate should pick up the new language.

 ### Adding a translation to the Windows installer